 - Design projects, Year 3 MEng/BEng Department of Chemical and Environmental Engineering

-- Research and Design projects, Year 4 MEng and MSc Department of Chemical and Environmental Engineering
+- Design & Research Projects - Bioprocess and Sustainable Process Engineering, Year 4 MEng and MSc Department of Chemical and Environmental Engineering

-- Contaminant, Fate and Impact in the Environment, Year 3 BSc/BEng School of Biosciences
+- Contaminant, Environmental pollutants: Fate, Impact and Remediation., Year 3 BSc Environmental Sciences School of Biosciences

 - Kris Still PhD Biotechnology, Process focused enzyme engineering, BBSRC Scholarship (2013 - 2017)

 - Anike Akinrinlade PhD Chemical Engineering, Developing sustainable approaches for processing valuable products from renewable biomass feedstock, BBSRC Scholarship (2012 - 2016)